jrandj/aws-security-specialty/README.md

 1. Given a set of edge protection requirements, evaluate the security groups and NACLs of an application for compliance and recommend required changes.

-1. Given security requirements, decide on network segmentation (e.g. security groups and NACLs) that allow the minimum ingress/egress access required.
+1. Given security requirements, decide on network segmentation (e.g., security groups and NACLs) that allow the minimum ingress/egress access required.

     * For optimal use of EC2 resources, terminate TLS/SSL on the Elastic Load Balancer (ELB).
 If there is a requirement to ensure traffic is encrypted all the way to the ECT instance, terminate TLS/SSL on the EC2 instance.
-If you need to terminate traffic at the EC2 instances then you will need to use the TCP protocol with a Network or Classic Load Balancer (Application Load Balancer is HTTP/HTTPS only).
+If you need to terminate traffic at the EC2 instances, then you will need to use the TCP protocol with a Network or Classic Load Balancer (Application Load Balancer is HTTP/HTTPS only).

 1. Determine the use case for VPN or Direct Connect.